usnistgov/FIPS201/_FIPS201/frontend.md

     abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [[ISO3166]](../_Appendix/references.md#ref-ISO3166).
 [Figure 4-4](#fig-4-4)
     illustrates an example of Foreign National color-coding using country abbreviations.

-Zone 13F—Issue Date.
+Zone 13F: Issue Date
 : If used, the card issuance date SHALL be printed above the Zone 14F expiration
     date in YYYYMMMDD format as depicted in [Figure 4-3](#fig-4-3).

-Zone 16F—Photograph Border.
+Zone 16F: Photograph Border
 : A border MAY be used with the photograph to further identify employee affiliation,
     as depicted in [Figure 4-3](#fig-4-3).
 This border MAY be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
 The photograph border SHALL NOT obscure the photograph.
 The